qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 ## 3.3.5 Module Types and Classes

+An alternative solution to the multiple instance problem appeared in Eu- clid, which treated each module as a type, rather than a simple encapsulation

 construct.
 Given a module type, the programmer could declare an arbitrary number of similar module objects.
 As it turns out, the classes of modern object- oriented languages are an extension of module types.
 Access to a module instance typically looks like access to an object, and we can illustrate the ideas in any object-oriented language.
 For our C++ pseudorandom number example, the EXAMPLE 3.16

 A pseudorandom number generator type syntax